Breast Cancer (cont.)

 - Mammograms are X-rays of the breast that may help define the nature of a lump.
 Mammograms are also recommended for screening to find early cancer.

-- Usually, it is possible to tell from the mammogram whether a lump in the breast is breast cancer, but no test is 100% reliable.
+- Usually, it is possible to tell from the mammogram whether a lump in the breast is abnormal, but no test is 100% reliable.
 Mammograms are thought to miss as many as 10%-15% of breast cancers.

 - A false-positive mammogram is one that suggests malignancy (cancer) when no malignancy is found on biopsy.